Argo

 Review by: Aaron Sketchley

-Reviewed on: 2020.08.15
+Reviewed on: 2020.08.15 (revised: 2023.08.15)

-From here the movie adeptly cuts between three interlinked stories: the plight of the embassy staff and their hosts, the story of CIA exfiltration specialist Tony Mendez's actions in the daring rescue attempt and how his job affects his family life, and the Hollywood support needed to create a faux sci-fi film as part of the rescue effort.
+Argo is loaded with tension from its opening sequence, where we are introduced to the context of the Iranian revolution and shown the storming of the embassy.
+That sequence gives us a fascinating glimpse into the inner workings of an embassy, and the emergency procedures performed when an embassy is being overrun.
+Tension is piled on with a room full of innocent visa applicants who will most likely by lynched if discovered—the applicants also provide cover for the six embassy staff to make their escape and find shelter in the Canadian ambassador's home.
+From here the movie adeptly cuts between three interlinked stories: the plight of the embassy staff and their hosts, the story of CIA exfiltration specialist Tony Mendez in the rescue attempt and how his job affects his family life, and the Hollywood support needed to create a faux sci-fi film as part of the rescue effort.
 Throughout that, we are given a glimpse of the inner workings of Hollywood, the CIA and the US government, and the torturous experiences of the embassy staff.

-While the film is arguably an accurate depiction of real events, it is a film adaptation.
-Perhaps it's best said that the film loses some of it's lustre the more one knows about what really happened.
+All of the film's tension is well earned, and—just like in Titanic—even though we already know the outcome, the craftsmanship of the film keeps us on the edge of our seats until the final shot.
+And even then, the film isn't over, with an important voice-over coming partway through the credits to sum things up.
+While the film is based on a true story, it is a film adaptation with some liberties having been taken.
+Due to that, the film loses some of its lustre the more one knows about what really happened.
 Nevertheless, the genius of the film is what it has to say about the Hollywood system.
-On one level, it is a satire of Hollywood.
-It shows us the dirtier side of the industry, and how similar people in that system are to the spies and specialists in the world of the CIA.
-Perhaps the single most telling conversation is the one between Alan Arkin's Lester Siegel and Ben Affleck's Mendez when they non-judgmentally discuss how similarly their professions affect their home lives.
+In a way it is a satire of Hollywood, showing us the dirtier side of the industry, and how similar the people in Hollywood are to the spies and specialists in the world of the CIA.
+Perhaps the single most telling conversation is the one between Alan Arkin's Lester Siegel and Ben Affleck's Mendez when they discuss how their professions have similarly negatively affected their home lives.

 ▲ Top ▶ Movie Reviews Index